bosioF/text2slide/README.md

 ```

 * Each slide starts with a line beginning with `Slide X:`.
-* Subsequent lines until the next `Slide` header are considered the slide content.
+* Later lines until the next `Slide` header are considered the slide content.

 ---